 This process is called a Floating Installation, which means that nothing gets glued to your subfloor.
 This makes it nicer to walk on and will make replacing damaged planks a lot easier if you need to.

-• 4.
-Keep going this way until there is no space left for any more planks.
+- 4. Keep going this way until there is no space left for more planks.
 Double-check that the row is 100% straight using your string line.
-For your last board, lay the final one to your first row and up against the spacer on the end wall.
-Then use your pencil and ruler to note the cutting line.
+For your last board, lay the final one on your first row and up against the spacer on the end wall.
+Then, use your pencil and ruler to note the cutting line.

-• 7.
-Using your spacer again between the wall and the laminate, lift up the plank at an angle and press it against the first row.
-Now gently rotate it back down so that the rows are secured together.
+- 7. Using your spacer again between the wall and the laminate, lift the plank at an angle and press it against the first row.
+Now, gently rotate it back down so that the rows are secured together.

 9. Tackling Tricky Areas